Happy2Golden/password-generator/README.md

-# password-generator
+#password-generator
-A simple password generator in Bash
+#A simple password generator in Bash

+#Password generator for labs - run code to gather them